 6. How do you make sure your maid of honor's dress stands out without making her outfit too different from the group?

 There are lots of ways to make your maid of honor stand out.
 If you really want the entire group in the same gown, consider having your maid of honor have a different hairstyle or wear a special piece of jewelry.
 She can also wear the same dress in a slightly different style, whether it's the neckline, length, pattern or color.
 A more contemporary idea?
 Let the bridesmaids wear dresses and have your maid of honor wear a top and skirt or chic jumpsuit in a coordinating color.

-7. On the day of the wedding, how much do I really have to "attend" the bride?
-Are we talking every second?
+7. On the day of the wedding, does the maid of honor really have to tend to the bride every second?

 On game day, how "on" the maid of honor is expected to be honestly depends on how high maintenance the bride is.
 Have a type-A bride on your hands?
 Plan to be available to help her pretty much from the moment she wakes up to the moment she walks down the aisle.
 After that, you're on duty to be another host at the reception (fetch the groom's wheelchair-bound grandmother a glass of champagne, give confused guests directions to the reception and so on).
 But most brides just need some moral support from their bestie, someone to pour her a mimosa while she gets her hair done and a trusted pair of hands to do up her buttons.
 (Here's a full rundown of day-of maid of honor responsibilities.)

 8. Is the maid of honor always expected to give a speech at the reception?